AAVSO/VStar/trunk/ReadMe.txt

 o DOS shell: vstar.bat
 o ant run

+Try opening a data file:

+1. Select "New Star from File..." from the File menu.
+2. Navigate to the vstar/data menu via the file dialog.
+3. Choose the file "eps_aur_2445000.csv".
+4. Click each Mode radio button in turn to see the different data and plot views.

 When VStar is mature enough, the plan is to make it available via Java WebStart on the AAVSO website.